IveNoIdeaMaybe/MCA-2019/README.md

 * Source
 </b>

-Here linked is <a href="https://github.com/IveNoIdeaMaybe/MCA-2019/blob/master/data/eff.mei">
+Here linked is the mei file for <a href="https://github.com/IveNoIdeaMaybe/MCA-2019/blob/master/data/eff.mei">
- <i>Effervescent </i> with this scheema applied</a> however I have forgone the genre as ive encluded it in a subtitle
+ <i>Effervescent </i> with this scheema applied</a> however I have forgone the genre signifier as ive encluded it in a subtitle
- since it is such an integral part of the piece.
+ because it is such an integral part of the piece.